osrf/TSC-RMW-Reports/README.md

 ## 2.2 Mininet test results

-### 2.2.1 Experiments with Lost Packets or Latency at 54Mbs Bandwidth
+### 2.2.1 Experiments with Lost Packets or Latency at 54Mbps Bandwidth

+This plot shows several poorly performing cases with the mininet bandwidth set at 54Mbps.
+Each label across the X-axis describes the simulated packet loss percentage and the size of the message.
+For example, "L:0/PointCloud512k" shows the results from simulating 0% packet loss with a 512k message size and 54Mbps bandwidth cap.
+The top plot shows the mean latency to receive the messages, while the bottom plot shows what percent of the messages were lost.
+It should be noted that only poorly-performing cases are illustrated here; see the Appendix for all of the data, including the successful ones.
+For this plot, Quality of Service options of reliable, keep last, and a history depth of 10 were used.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW54.png)

-### 2.2.2 Experiments with Lost Packets or Latency at 300Mbs Bandwidth
+### 2.2.2 Experiments with Lost Packets or Latency at 300Mbps Bandwidth

+This plot shows several poorly performing cases with the mininet bandwidth set at 300Mbps.
+The rest of the description in 2.2.1 applies to this plot as well.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW300.png)

-### 2.2.3 Experiments with Lost Packets or Latency at 1000Mbs Bandwidth
+### 2.2.3 Experiments with Lost Packets or Latency at 1000Mbps Bandwidth

+This plot shows several poorly performing cases with the mininet bandwidth set at 1000Mbps.
+The rest of the description in 2.2.1 applies to this plot as well.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW1000.png)